 As a student you can print using the money on your UCard (UNB photo ID).

 UCard: You need to have money on your UCard (UNB photo ID) to print or photocopy on campus.
 You do not need to swipe your UCard to print.
 When you click print, it will automatically deduct from your UCard account.
 When photocopying, you will need to swipe your UCard at the photocopier.

-Printing using the money on your UCard is available from library-owned laptops, registered personal laptops, student network computers in the main Learning Commons area adjacent to the Research Help and ITS Help Desks, the Seminar Room, and the Learning Lab.
+Printing using the money on your UCard is available from library-owned laptops, registered personal laptops, student network computers in the main Learning Commons area adjacent to the Research Help and UNB ITS Service Desks, the Seminar Room, and the Learning Lab.